PALM-tools/palmmeteo/README.md

 With a prepared configuration file such as `myconfig.yaml`, simply run

 ```
-./main.py -c myconfig.yaml
+./pmeteo -c myconfig.yaml
 ```

 in the project directory.
-See also the output of `./main.py -h`.
+See also the output of `./pmeteo -h`.

 ## License and authors

 PALM-METEO is distributed under the GNU GPL v3+ license (see the `LICENSE` file).
-It was created by the Institute of Computer Science of the Czech Academy of Sciences (ICS CAS) with contributions by the Deutsche Wetterdienst (DWD) and the Czech Hydrometeorological Institute (CHMI).
+It was created by the Institute of Computer Science of the Czech Academy of Sciences (ICS CAS) with contributions by the Charles University in Prague (MFF UK), the Czech Hydrometeorological Institute (CHMI) and the Deutsche Wetterdienst (DWD).